 In the Yin Yoga practice, yoga postures are passively held for an extended time (usually 3-7 minutes) with the intention of nurturing the connective tissues in the body and facilitating meditation.
 The Yin practice serves to balance other more active (Yang) styles of Yoga and our busy lives.
-The practice has roots in Taoist yoga, Martial Arts, and Traditional Chinese Medicine (TCM) with additional focus on nurturing the meridian lines of the body.
+The practice has roots in Taoist yoga, Martial Arts, and Traditional Chinese Medicine (TCM) with additional focus on supporting the meridian lines of the body.
 The 3 principles of the practice are 1) to come into the pose at the appropriate depth, 2) to resolve to remain still, and 3) to hold the pose for a length of time.
 Practitioners of all levels can benefit from this sweet and quiet practice.

 This practice is held primarily on the floor in supine and seated postures with ample time for transitions from one shape to another.
 The slow-paced flow includes kriyas (repetitive cleansing movements), gentle stretching, movement of the joints, and pranayama (breathing practices).
 The benefits include increased flexibility, increased range of motion, nurturing the organ systems of the body, and improved overall well-being.
 This class is appropriate for practitioners of all levels including those with therapeutic needs.

 Vinyasa means “to place in a special way,” and this flowing practice focuses on connecting breath and movement in an intentional and purposeful manner The practice includes a centering meditation/pranayama, warming up the body, Namaskars and standing postures, cooling postures, relaxation, and closing.
 Options and modifications are offered throughout to make this practice accessible to most populations.